Course Outline

 Module 2: Building Trust Without Algorithms

-- Trust in fast-paced, digital collaboration
+- Establishing trust in fast-paced, digital collaboration

-- Psychological safety without constant validation
+- Maintaining psychological safety without constant validation

-- Dealing with "invisible teammates" in virtual environments
+- Navigating "invisible teammates" in virtual environments

 Practical Activities: